Data visualization with SVG files

 We think maps are something that is most useful to companies, so TARGIT Decision Suite comes with a number of geographical SVG maps right out of the box.
 If you want more variety, it’s easy to add your own SVG images, whether those are images you’ve downloaded or those you’ve created yourself.

 To create your own SVG file, you’ll need to have some kind of graphics tool that is capable of creating SVG-type files.
-Many professional tools—such as Adobe Illustrator and CorelDRAW—will do the job, but it might also be worthwhile to examine one of the many free tools available from the net.
-Personally, I’m using the free, open source Inkscape.
+Many professional tools — such as Adobe Illustrator and CorelDRAW — will do the job, but it might also be worthwhile to examine one of the many free tools available online.
+Personally, I’m using the free, open-source Inkscape.
 No matter which tool you prefer, here are the steps you’d typically take to create your own custom SVG files:

-1. Obtain a suitable bitmap graphic that you can use as a template for your SVG file.
+1. Obtain a suitable bitmap graphic to use as a template for your SVG file.
 The more explicit the area borders are, the better.
 This file can either be downloaded from the internet or, if it’s an internal image, acquired through your marketing department.

 3. Clean up the image.
 Usually, no matter how careful you’ve been, there will be parts of the image that need to be removed or corrected.

-4. With well-defined borders around your areas, you can now fill these areas with a default fill color.
+4. Fill in your defined borders with a default fill color.
 These filled areas are also what will end up as paths in the SVG file.
 When TARGIT maps dimension members to SVG maps, it is in fact these paths they are mapped to.

-5. At this point, you should delete the borders that you created in step 2.
+5. Delete the borders that you created in step 2.
 The only purpose of the borders was to create the filled areas/paths.

-6. Finally, in the graphics tool, give each of the paths a recognizable ID.
+6. Use the graphics tool to give each path a recognizable ID.
 These IDs are the area names you will see when you start mapping a dimension to a SVG image.

-7. Once the SVG file has been saved, you can open a TARGIT client to add it to the list of available SVG images.
-A little mapping is needed, but otherwise that’s it.
+7. Save the SVG file and add it to the list of available SVG images in your TARGIT client.
+A little mapping is needed, but otherwise, that’s it.

 Now have fun creating your new SVG files.